 On the other hand, for those who enjoy an invigorating sweat session but don't have two hours to spare at the gym, there are a number of options to fit in some movement in any setting.
 For example, these days there are streaming workouts you can complete in the comfort of your own home, no matter what your get-fit activity of choice.
 Cardio-lovers could try Fitness Blender, while yoga enthusiasts might try Tara Stiles, and Body By Simone comes with an extra burst of motivation, if that's what you need.
 Those really pressed for time might try a tabata work out; efficient and effective.
 Even those who hate crunches can run through a quick ab circuit, thanks to these moves from Tone It Up.

 Notes on Motivation

 While Hadid's daily exercise regimen might seem extreme, she says it's taught her serious resolve.
 "I think that if you just stick to something, you can really achieve so much," she told People last year.
 "I've been eating hard protein every day, and working out.
-It's crazy, but I think that you know if you set your mind to something I think you can succeed."
+It's crazy, but I think that, you know, if you set your mind to something, I think you can succeed."